MILFORD SOUND CRUISES – The Most Beautiful Cruise

 After you’ve checked in at the terminal you will head to your boat where you can find a spot to sit, either indoor or outdoor.
 You can easily walk around during the tour which is highly recommended to see the fiords from every possible angle.

-The tour goes all the way to where the Tasman Sea begins and will then do a u-turn and head back the same route.
-You will definitely feel the difference of the water once you enter the sea as waves are getting bigger.
+The tour goes all the way to where the Tasman Sea begins and will then do a U-turn and head back the same route.
+You will definitely feel the difference of the water once you enter the sea where the waves are getting much bigger.
 Along the way back you should keep your eyes open to spot some Milford Sound wildlife.
 Look out for the rare Fiordland Crested Penguin, Southern Fur Seal and pods of Bottlenose Dolphins.

 If you miss all the wildlife, you can choose to get off at the underwater observatory.
 If you’ve pre-booked the cruise and kayak tour, this is where you start your kayaking trip around Harrison’s Cove.